akidobariya/Earth_Html_Css/README.md

-I use only HTML & CSS in this project..
+I used only HTML & CSS in this project.